AaronL07796/NanoSpace/Installation Guide.md

 ## Setup on a new Virtual Machine

+### Please Note: This document is only for setting up on a new VM.
+Please do not run the following steps if website is already configured.

 - [ ] Install Apache2 via apt

 - [ ] Install sqlite3 and mysql2 via apt